Resources

 Keywords: #adolescent #pediatrics #preventive care #trauma informed

-In this presentation, Dr. Angelino describes the structure, goals, and scope of the Adolescent Health ECHO, including priority topic areas, learning formats, and available clinical, educational, and community-informed resources.
-Then, she identifies core principles of adolescent-centered care in Indian Country, including confidentiality, strengths-based and trauma-informed approaches, developmental context, and culturally responsive engagement with adolescents and families.
-Finally, Dr. Angelino reviews how to apply evidence-based preventive care strategies for Indigenous adolescents, including screening and anticipatory guidance.
+In this presentation, Drs.
+Angelino and Spatafore describe the structure, goals, and scope of the Adolescent Health ECHO, including priority topic areas, learning formats, and available clinical, educational, and community-informed resources.
+Then, they identify core principles of adolescent-centered care in Indian Country, including confidentiality, strengths-based and trauma-informed approaches, developmental context, and culturally responsive engagement with adolescents and families.
+Finally, they review how to apply evidence-based preventive care strategies for Indigenous adolescents, including screening and anticipatory guidance.

 Presented by: